20 Spicy Recipes That Fire Up Your Metabolism

 Nutrition: 128 calories, 7.3 g fat (1.1 g saturated fat), 588 mg sodium, 17.2 g carbs, 3.2 g fiber, 1.2 g sugar, 1.6 g protein (calculated with water and no garnishes)

-Acorn squash may be seen as a fall time staple but it's a winter squash.
-Perfect for those cold, snowy days or a night in watching your favorite movie, this soup is sure to please.
+Acorn squash may be seen as a fall time staple but it's winter squash.
+Perfect for those cold, snowy days or a night in watching your favorite movie, this fat-burning soup is sure to please.
 Top with your favorite seeds or some extra spices to get that burn.
-For more incredibly healthy and flavorful soups check out 20 Best-Ever Fat Burning Soups.

 Get the recipe at Cookie and Kate.